nokiatech/omaf/README.md

 OMAF is a systems standard developed by the Moving Picture Experts Group (MPEG) for enabling standardized omnidirectional media applications, focusing on 360 video, images and audio.
 OMAF Creator/Player Engine is an implementation of OMAF standard in order to demonstrate its powerful features and capabilities, and to help achieving interoperability between OMAF implementations.

 ## News:
-27-Jun-2019: Three bugs fixed in Creator:
-* HEVC codec level set according to video resolution
-* scal track references contain only the needed tracks
-* cubemap projection set to MPD properly, and no RWPK added to extractor as only default OMAF cubemap supported
+12-Oct-2021: Version 2.2.0 released!
+Main changes include:
+* Support for OMAFv2 specification

 16-Jan-2019: Version 2.1.0 released!
 Main changes include:
 * Windows sample application for OMAF Player supports Direct3D rendering providing improved playback performance (e.g. 6K@60 fps).
 * OMAF Player bug fixes and improvements especially in OMAF HEVC Viewport Dependent profile, OMAF Still image profile, and audio playback.
-* OMAF Player sample applications both on Windows and Android enable to select input file via dialog (instead of hardcoded filename on source code).
+* OMAF Player sample application for Windows and Android enable to select input file via dialog (instead of hardcoded filename on source code).
 * Some other quality and stability improvements.

 11-Oct-2018: Version 2.0.0 released!
 Main changes include: